bovrhovn/webinar-lambda/README.md

 ![hero-image](https://user-images.githubusercontent.com/6472374/96038077-4cf1b600-0e6f-11eb-96a4-28c611e9c61e.png)

+### This was a live event and its recording is available [here](https://meetings.lm-ag.de/JoinCertain/Lobby?e=a605dfff-951b-4cd2-bac6-3c747f6756d3).

 ![Build and deploy ASP.Net Core app](https://github.com/bovrhovn/webinar-lambda/workflows/Build%20and%20deploy%20ASP.Net%20Core%20app%20to%20Azure%20Web%20App%20-%20lambada-generator/badge.svg)

 This repository contains demo code to showcase, how to leverage different Azure solutions to work with large amount of data and realtime representations of those results.